creativepurus/Python-Basics/README.md

 # 🔰 Description
 ### The notebooks in this repository cover the following topics:
-- Variables and data types
+- Variables
-- Control structures (if/else statements, loops)
-- Lists, tuples, and dictionaries
+- Data Types
+- Lists
-- Functions
+- Tuples
-- Classes and objects
+- Dictionaries
+- While Loop
+- If Statement
-- File input/output
+- Else Statement
-- Exception Handling
+- Comprehension

 ### Each notebook contains code examples and explanations of the concepts being covered.
 I encourage you to experiment with the code and modify it to see what happens 🤓